Stabilization indices of potentially Mumford curves: Preliminaries

 Let $\mc{Y}$ be a normal model of $\proj^1_K$, and choose a rational function $x$ on $\proj^1_K$ generating the function field.
 Recall from Proposition~\ref{prop:models} that there is a corresponding set $S$ of geometric valuations on $K(x)$.
 We say that the valuations $v \in S$ are \emph{included} in $\mc{Y}$.
 If $S = \{v\}$, we call the corresponding model the \emph{$v$-model} of $\proj^1_K$.
 If $v$ and $w$ are included in $\mc{Y}$, we say that $v$ is \emph{adjacent} to $w$ if $v \prec w$ and there is no $z$ included in $\mc{Y}$ with $v \prec z \prec w$, or if $w \prec v$ and there is no $z$ included in $\mc{Y}$ with $w \prec z \prec v$.

 One can always make a linear fractional change of variable in $x$ such that every $v \in S$ satisfies $v(x) \geq 0$ (this is tantamount to making sure the function $x$ does not have a pole at any generic point of the special fiber).
-This is equivalent to $v \succeq v_0$, where $v_0$ is the \emph{Gauss valuation} given by $v_0(\sum_i a_ix^i) = \inf_i(v_K(x_i))$.
+This is equivalent to $v \succeq v_0$.
 In particular, we may assume that $S$ consists of Mac Lane valuations.

 \begin{lemma} Let $\ol{V}$ be an irreducible component of the special fiber of $\mc{Y}$ corresponding to a Mac Lane valuation $v = [v_0,\, \ldots,\, v_n(\phi_n) = \lambda_n]$, and let $m$ be the lcm of the denominators of all the $\lambda_i$, when written in lowest terms.
 Then the multiplicity $m_{\ol{V}}$ of $\ol{V}$ in the special fiber equals $m$. \end{lemma}